kylpo/react-playbook/deep-dives/refs.md

 }
 ```

 This adds quite a bit of boilerplate to accomplish a simple task.
-Let's do better by combining our learnings of **when** a `ref` is set with the power of `ref callbacks`.
+Let's do better by combining our learnings of **when** a `ref` is set with the power of `ref` callbacks.

 ```jsx
 class MyComponent extends React.Component {